Nicotine dehydrogenase

-The 3 substrates of this enzyme are (S)-nicotine, acceptor, and H_{2}O, whereas its two products are (S)-6-hydroxynicotine and reduced acceptor.
+The three substrates of this enzyme are nicotine, water and an electron acceptor.
+Its products are 6-hydroxynicotine and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with other acceptors.
 The systematic name of this enzyme class is nicotine:acceptor 6-oxidoreductase (hydroxylating).
 Other names in common use include nicotine oxidase, D-nicotine oxidase, nicotine:(acceptor) 6-oxidoreductase (hydroxylating), and L-nicotine oxidase.
-It has 2 cofactors: metal, and FMN.
+It is a metalloprotein that contains flavin mononucleotide.